advancedroboticsaws/angel/README.md

 	Make sure /angelbot/cmd_vel is on the list.
 4. Pick up your cell phone, go to play store download and install **teleop-indigo** app.
 5. Open the app and type `http://192.168.25.110:11311` to access to angel.
-6. Drive angel around by taping your finger on the screen.
+6. Put angel in a open area with large spaces and begin the following test Tap on the screen and:
+	* Forward direction: Drive angel to move forward 2 meters.
+	* Backward dirction: Drive angel to move backward back to origin.
+	* Rotation (left): Drive angel to turn left and rotate 3 rounds.
+	* Rotation (right): Drive angel to turn right and rotate 3 rounds.
 7. Check if there is a map shows up.

 ### Auto docking

-To be continue...
+To be determine.

+<a name="auto-docking-test-step1"></a>

+#### Step 1 `Check docking modules setup`

+Mark the following checklist yourself when you finish each setup.

-Make sure there are auto docking module on angel.
+- [ ] Make sure there are auto docking module on angel.
+- [ ] Docking station is well-built.

+<a name="auto-docking-test-step2"></a>

+#### Step 2 `Launch auto docking sequence`

-1. Please redo Tele-operation step 1 ~ 2.
+1. Please redo Function: Tele-operation step 1 ~ 2.
 2. Use your cell phone to drive angel to about `2.5 meter` in front of the docking station.
 3. Launching `charging mode` to enable auto docking function.
 	Open another terminal and ssh into angel and type the following command.